SudarshanVK/Configuration-Diff-Generator/README.md

 ```

 This tool has two execution modes:

-`-c` : collection of data where it executes specified commands against network devices and stores the command output in files.
+* `-c` or `--change`: collection of data where it executes specified commands against network devices and stores the command output in files.
-`-d` : computational of difference between command output captured during pre-change and post-change stages.
+* `-d` or `--diff`: computational of difference between command output captured during pre-change and post-change stages.

 The details of network node and commands are provided in a `yaml` file as illustrated below.
 ```